BlueGummi/simple-pastebin/README.md

 # simple-pastebin
 A simple pastebin server, with a backend written in Rust  🚀 🚀 🚀

+# i need to update this, it's so outdated 💀 💀 💀 💀

 ## How do I get this to work?

 ``git clone https://github.com/BlueGummi/simple-pastebin.git``